 I didn’t think anything could top that awful Hot Chocolate race, half of which was off-road, all of which was in way-too-hot temps.
 But a post-race Urgent Care visit is a telltale sign that I didn’t have a good day.
 So when Facebook reminded me that I’d recently visited Hyatt Lost Pines and did I want to write a review? that was a no-brainer.

-Let’s recap: I spent $95 on the race, half of a $300 hotel room, $17 for a pancake breakfast I didn’t get anywhere near, and $60 at urgent care.
+Let’s recap: I spent $95 on the race, half of a $300 hotel room, $17 for a pancake breakfast I didn’t get anywhere near, and $60 at urgent care, I could get my best hotel credit card this year.
 My BRF did all that, and also drove me around (

 twice three times on a toll road), carried my stuff, and took care of me.
 Can’t say I’m interested in doing this race again.